mmaxwu/reunion/pong.md

         },
     };
     // URL for Create API
-    // Fetch API call to the database to create a new user fetch(create_fetch, requestOptions)
+    // Fetch API call to the database to create a new game fetch(create_fetch, requestOptions)
       .then(response => {
         // trap error response from Web API